 Coca Cola has been responsible for some great and beautiful looking campaigns over the years from creating their own songs to huggable vending machines – they have redefined what an ad campaign’s can be.

-Often the case with huge brands like Coca Cola it becomes hard to still be innovative with your advertisement and how you portray your brand to your audience.
+Often the case with huge brands like Coca Cola or Pepsi it becomes hard to still be innovative with your advertisement and how you portray your brand to your audience.

 The campaign began in Australia in 2011 and gained such great publicity, that other countries around the world decided to adopt it.
 Putting people’s names on coke bottles, was such a simple idea which had amazing results on sales.
 The campaign caused a huge stir with everyone trying to hunt down a bottle or can with their name on, quickly taking to social media to share their personalised bottle.